finos/perspective/README.md

 import "@jpmorganchase/perspective-viewer-highcharts";
 ```

-Alternatively, you can just import the pre-bundled assets from the relevant NPM
+Alternatively, you can just import the pre-bundled assets from the `perspective-examples`
-packages' `build/` directories:
+module's `build/` directory:

 ```html
 <script src="perspective.view.js"></script>